Mobile app

 From both qualitative and quantitive analysis, there are four main characteristics of my target audience:

-1. NYU-affiliated students (ages 20–35)
+1. NYU-affiliated students

 3. Strong desire to connect with a community of like-minded peers for collaboration on projects

-Research current solutions to find gaps
+II.
+Research current solutions to find gaps:

-Research current solutions to find gaps
+II.
+Research current solutions to find gaps:

-Research current solutions to find gaps
+II.
+Research current solutions to find gaps:

-Solution 1.1: A Slack channel is formed by NYU to help students.
+1. Slack Channel: A Slack channel is formed by NYU to help students.
 But, the lack of user background details and trust-building features limits engagement, leading to low platform activity.

 💬 A slack channel is formed by school to help students.
 But, the lack of user background details and trust-building features limits engagement, leading to low platform activity.
 In Slack channel, there is a specifically-created sub-channel— “team-finder”, where students can share information and ask for potential collaborations.
 This channel serves as a basic platform for students to share the information and get connected.
 However, there are several concerns about the effectiveness of it.